 “The Parents’ Choice Silver Honors are given to excellent products that are designed to entertain and help children develop universally ethical attitudes, and rigorous standards and skills.”

-International Latino Book Award Finalist 2019
+1st Place in the International Latino Book Awards 2019